jayaananthdevops/jayaananthdevops.github.io/_posts/2023-11-30-SparkInterviewquestions-Beginner-Part1.md

 categories: [Interview Questions]
 tags: [spark,dataengineer,interviewquestions]     # TAG names should always be lowercase
 image:
-  path: /assets/interviewquestion/sparkinterview.png
+  path: assets/interviewquestion/sparkinterview.png
   alt: Spark Interview Questions Beginner
 comments: true
 ---

-## 1- What is Lazy Evaluation in Apache Spark??
+## 1- What is Lazy Evaluation in Apache Spark???

 Before diving into the intricacies of lazy evaluation, it's crucial to grasp two fundamental concepts in Spark: Transformation and Action.